mmarkovi/Verity/README.md

 Mia Markovic, Connor Couture, Justin Kang

 ### Project Summary
-This project will use recurrent neural networks to predict whether the article is fake or real using general news and COVID-19 news datasets and also classify what broad category (like coronavirus, vaccines, etc.) that the misinformation falls into (a link to a factual source regarding this topic will be given).
-We plan to evaluate the models with cross-validation and also make a website where one can input a URL to a news article and the website will run it through our AI and both output whether it is fake or not and if it is misinformation it will be classified into one of our broad misinformation categories and give a link to a factual source about that topic.
+In this project, we are attempting to investigate the issue of misinformation and fake news in our media, and classify articles as true or fake using natural language processing.
+The project uses a combination of simple and deep feed-forward neural networks to classify articles as being general news or COVID-19 related, and then feeds this information into the corresponding classifier.
+This model takes in the preprocessed text, done with a bag of words, and then outputs a label.
+The models have been validated using cross-validation as well as a user study for analysis.
+The model will be fully deployed on our website, where one can input an article title and plaintext to find out whether it is true or fake.

 ### Datasets
  - corona_fake : csv for our entire COVID-19 dataset, can be found at raw.githubusercontent.com/susanli2016/NLP-with-Python/master/data/corona_fake.csv